brandonryan/js-context/Readme.md

 ```
 ### Prototype chain
 ⚠️ Details for nerds ⚠️
 JS-Context uses prototype inheritance to allow for the "shadowing" behavior without making copies of the data every time you use `with`.
 However, this comes at the cost of runtime lookup performance.
 When you access a property, the javascript engine has to walk all the way up the prototype chain until it finds the property its looking for.
-See https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain for more information on prototype chains.
+See [MDN: Inheritance and The Prototype Chain](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain) for more information on prototype chains.
 If you have a lot of properties to add, and you want to avoid this performance cost, use the `ContextBuilder`.
 It avoids the prototype inheritance by putting all the properties on the same object.

 # Modules

 Modules are libraries that expose functionality on a context via the .with() methods.
 Some of these expose functions as properties on the context, other functions must be called, passing a context.

 ## Cancel